 With standard wood auger bits, a hidden nail might tear it up.
 With a carbide-tipped auger bit, it can cut through the nails easily.

-Mostly used for demolition work or when re-using wood from other projects.
+Primarily used for demolition work or when re-using wood from other projects.

 This type of auger bit is used with hammer drills.
 The concrete auger bit is essentially the same as a wood auger, except it’s designed to cut into concrete and masonry.